LCH in Children

 Certain factors affect the chance of recovery and options for treatment.
-These factors include the extent of the disease, whether “risk organs” (liver, spleen, lung, bone marrow) are involved, and how quickly the disease responds to initial treatment.
+These factors include the extent of the disease, whether “risk organs” (liver, spleen, bone marrow) are involved, and how quickly the disease responds to initial treatment.

 Patients with LCH should usually have long term follow-up care to detect late complications of the disease or treatment.
 These may include problems of skeletal deformity or function, liver or lung problems, endocrine abnormalities, dental issues or neurological and neurocognitive dysfunction.
 Read more about Permanent Consequences and Late Effects of LCH.

 The Histiocytosis Association works closely with the Histiocyte Society, which is dedicated to studying the histiocytic disorders.
 Through this unusual partnership, understanding of this disease has greatly increased, and survival rates and quality of life continue to improve.